Normal Is the Watchword: Synopsis

 Veronica asks Keith for help in finding out the names of a company's shareholders, and discovers that the parents of the second-string athletes who have been promoted to starting positions as a result of the failed drug tests are all shareholders in the trading company.
 Veronica believes that one of the lab assistants was paid off to forge the results.
 The previous summer, Logan was involved with an arson crime.
-Logan sunbathes with Dick (Ryan Hansen) and Beaver (Kyle Gallner) poolside, and they ogle at the brothers' stepmother, Kendall Casablancas (Charisma Carpenter).
+Logan sunbathes with Dick (Ryan Hansen) and Beaver (Kyle Gallner) poolside, and they ogle the brothers' stepmother, Kendall Casablancas (Charisma Carpenter).
 Veronica sets up the parents and has Principal Clemmons listen in, and it is revealed that Duncan is now dating Veronica.
 In a flashback, Veronica breaks up with Logan.
 When Logan starts to get angry, Keith barges in and makes him leave.
 Logan is carrying on a relationship with Kendall.

 On a field trip, Veronica meets Gia (Krysten Ritter).
 Dick arranges a limo ride home for the O-niners, but Veronica and Meg decline and take the school bus.
 During the ride home, Veronica talks to Meg one more time, but she is still passive-aggressive.
 Veronica explains to the audience that she and Duncan are dating.
 At a rest stop, Veronica sees Weevil and they debate about the stabbed gang member.
 Meanwhile, Veronica's bus drives away without her.
 Instead, Weevil takes Veronica on his motorcycle before they run across the limo with Duncan, Gia, and the other O-niners in it.
 They tell Veronica that the field trip bus full of students drove off the cliff and into the sea, and they look over at the crashed bus.